candidelabs/candide-docs/docs/getting-started/guides/2-add-recovery-contacts.md

 1. Go to the Security Tab, then tap *Add a Guardian*
 2. Select the type of Guardian you want to add
    - Family and Friends: add their address and an optional nickname that is stored privately on your phone
-   - Email Recovery: add your email, and verify the magic link sent to your email
+   - Hardware Wallet: add your hardware wallet with an optional nickname to it
 3. Confirm the transaction

 ## How to recover your Account